Carbon dioxide scrubber: Amine scrubbing

-As of 2009, this technology has only been lightly implemented because of capital costs of installing the facility and the operating costs of utilizing it.
+As of 2009, this technology has only been lightly implemented in coal-fired power plants because of capital costs of installing the facility and the operating costs of utilizing it.
+However, the technology has been utilized as a primary part of atmosphere control in nuclear submarines since the late 1950s.

 Minerals and zeolites

 Several minerals and mineral-like materials reversibly bind CO2.
 Most often, these minerals are oxides or hydroxides, and often the CO2 is bound as carbonate.
 Carbon dioxide reacts with quicklime (calcium oxide) to form limestone (calcium carbonate), in a process called carbonate looping.
 Other minerals include serpentinite, a magnesium silicate hydroxide, and olivine.
 Molecular sieves also function in this capacity.

 Various (cyclical) scrubbing processes have been proposed to remove CO2 from the air or from flue gases and release them in a controlled environment, reverting the scrubbing agent.
 These usually involve using a variant of the Kraft process which may be based on sodium hydroxide.
 The CO2 is absorbed into such a solution, transfers to lime (via a process called causticization) and is released again through the use of a kiln.
 With some modifications to the existing processes (mainly changing to an oxygen-fired kiln) the resulting exhaust becomes a concentrated stream of CO2, ready for storage or use in fuels.
 An alternative to this thermo-chemical process is an electrical one which releases the CO2 through electrolyzing of the carbonate solution.
 While simpler, this electrical process consumes more energy as electrolysis, also splits water.
-To prevent negating the environmental benefit of using electrolysis over the kiln method, the electricity should come from a renewable (or less emissive than the otherwise needed kiln) source.
 Early incarnations of environmentally motivated CO2 capture used electricity as the energy source and were therefore dependent on green energy.
 Some thermal CO2 capture systems use heat generated on-site, which reduces the inefficiencies resulting from off-site electricity production, but it still needs a source of (green) heat, which nuclear power or concentrated solar power could provide.